The History Of Nottoway Plantation And Why you Should Visit in 2023

 How Did Nottoway Plantation Get It’s Name?

-The owner of Nottoway Plantation, John Randolph named the plantation Nottoway, after the Virginia county where he was born.
+John Randolph, the owner of Nottoway Plantation, named the plantation after the Virginia county where he was born.

 Visitors can enjoy guided tours of the home daily and watch a nine-minute documentary narrated as Mr. Randolph telling the story of Nottoway to his grandson.